DieSchittigs/star-scraper/readme.md

 Now you may add RatingProviders (that's where your ratings are coming from).
 For now we only have support for Google Places (also called Google My Business) and Facebook Pages.

+### Custom best rating value

+Don't want 5 stars, but 100% as your best rating?
+No problem.

+    $starRating = new StarRating(100);

+Star Scraper will normalize all individual results from your providers, so that the end-result is independent from their best rating value;

 ### Google My Business / Google Maps Places

 You'll need an [Google API-key](https://console.developers.google.com) (activate *Google Places API Web Service*) and your [PlaceID](https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder) (your business on Google Maps).